derekxkwan/pdkvabs/README.md

 (also note that this is for personal use and VERY subject to change/renaming so I suggest this repo mainly for educational use)

 ## GENERAL
+- dkattqpt - record attack locations in a soundfile
 - dkautowah~ - automatic wah based on envelope following
 - dkbangroute - route bangs with bangs
 - dkbangsync - bang syncer